aa-io/aa-io/README.md

 - 👋 Hi, I’m @aa-io
+- Head of Product at @noyo-technologies
-- Founder & CTO/CPO at @catch-co
+- Prev: Founder & CTO/CPO at @catch-co